seth-reeise/Java-DSA/README.md

 # Java-DSA
-Repo for practing data structures and algorithims in Java
+Repo for practicing data structures and algorithims in Java